Strateg-Eyes

 - provide an employee with written information regarding an allegation or investigation;

-- complete a workplace investigation within a prescribed period of time; or • provide an employee with a certain number of warnings before terminating his or her employment.
+- provide an employee with a certain number of warnings before terminating his or her employment.

 Given the importance of maintaining an employer’s flexibility when dealing with employment issues, we generally recommend that employers refrain from introducing policies of this kind or that policies which do cover these issues retain a level of flexibility within which discretion can be exercised and the consequences for an employer of noncompliance are less onerous.